giki-fse/cs101l/README.md

     }
 }
 ```
+## Lab 4: Control Structure - III

+The aims of this lab are to cover Control Structures of C++.

+* Use of For Loop
+* Use of Nested for Loop
+* Comparison between For loop, while loop and Do While loop.

+Outcomes:

+* Students should be able to use while, nested while and do while loop loops.
+* Students should be able to use For loop, Nested for Loop and differentiate them

 ### Loop

 Loops are used to repeat a block of code.
 Being able to have your program repeatedly execute a block of code is  one of the most basic but useful tasks in programming  --  many programs or websites  that produce  extremely  complex  output  are  really  only  executing  a  single  task  many  times.
 Now,  think about what this means: a loop lets you write a very simple statement to produce a significantly greater result simply by repetition